-We assume that these $K$ graphical models share some common structures, allowing joint estimation to achieve higher accuracy and lower computational cost than separate estimation \citep{Guo11joint, Witten13joint, Tsai2022joint}.
-As illustrated in Figure \ref{fig1}, the joint graphical model exhibits two structural properties: neighbor-similarity and edge-sparsity, which are formalized in the following.
+and let $S_j:= \bigcup_{k=1}^K S_j^{(k)}$ denote the total neighbor set of node $j$ across all $K$ graphs, which includes nodes that connect to node $j$ in at least one graph.
+Define $N := \sum_{k \in [K]} n_k$.
+We assume that these $K$ graphical models share some common structures, allowing joint estimation to achieve higher accuracy and lower computational cost than separate estimation \cite{Guo11joint, Witten13joint, Tsai2022joint}.
+As illustrated in Figure \ref{fig1}, the joint graphs exhibit two structural properties: local edge-sparsity and local neighbor-similarity, which are formalized in the following.